Delicate-Jerk/Pick-Up-Line-Generator/README.md

-# Pickup Line Generator with Emojis :heart_eyes:
+# Pickup Line Generator  :heart_eyes:

-This is a simple program that generates pickup lines to impress your crush using the OpenAI API and displays them using a tkinter GUI.
+This is a simple program that generates pickup lines using the OpenAI API and displays them using a tkinter GUI.

 ## Prerequisites :clipboard: